-Tips: If your iPhone screen recording video is too long for sharing, learn how to use VideoProc to split long videos.
+- If your iPhone screen recording video is too long for sharing, learn how to use VideoProc Converter to split long videos.
 The software can also help resize, cut, merge, and edit iPhone screen recordings.

 Step 1: Connect your iPhone to your Mac with an iDevice USB cable.
 When the iPhone is connected, a window appears.
 Click "Trust" and continue.

-Note: Your Mac should run on OS X Yosemite or later, and you are using iOS 8 or later on your iPhone.
+Note: Your Mac should run Mac OS X Yosemite or later, and you are using iOS 8 or later on your iPhone.

-Step 2: Open QuickTime Player app on your Mac.
+Step 2: Launch QuickTime Player app on your Mac.
 Click File and select New Movies Recording from the list.

 Step 3: Click the arrow next to the record button.
 Select iPhone under Camera.
 Meantime, you can select the microphone to use and set the recording quality.

-Step 4: Click the Record button to start recording iPhone screen activity on Mac.
-After the process finishes, choose File > Save and enter a name for the video file.
-The recording is saved as an H.264 video with an AAC audio track.
+Step 4: Click the Record button to start recording iPhone screen activities on Mac.
+After the procedure finishes, choose File > Save and enter a name for the video file.

-You should use OS X Yosemite and iOS 8 or later.
+- You need a Mac or Macbook running OS X Yosemite and iOS 8 or later.

-A quick comparison between these two iPhone screen recording programs
+A quick comparison between iPhone screen recording applications

 Troubleshooting: QuickTime iPhone Screen Recording Not Working

-Q 1: Users can't record iPhone screen with QuickTime player after updating to the latest iOS 12 and macOS Mojave.
+Issue 1: Users can't record iPhone screen with QuickTime player after updating to the latest iOS 13/14/15 and macOS Catalina/Big Sur/Monterey.
 Other iPhones with the earlier version of iOS work fine.